Praveenkumar5048/sports-tracker/README.md

 ## Usage

-- To track a sports team's ongoing matches, first the user as to choose his sport in the Home page.
-As of now only Cricket sport is availabel to tract the teams.
+- To track a sports team's ongoing matches, first the user has to choose his sport in the Home page.
+As of now only Cricket sport is available to tract the teams.
 - In the cricket page the user can add his team/teams to favourites, to track the schedules of that team.
 This page also displays points table of the ongoing ICC cricket world cup tournament.
 - The added favourite teams are displayed in the favourites section where the users can get the players list and the schedules for the Ongoing ICC cricket world cup 2023.

-# Note on Cookies
+## Note on Cookies
 -This application uses cookies to enhance user experience.
 Cookies are employed for storing the users favourite teams list instead of using a database.